ZotyDev/objects-interactions-fx/README.md

 Almost eveything in the module can be fine tuned to your desire, if there is something you want to be configured/added to the module leave a issue :)

 ## How to start
 Currently, only single hit melee and ranged animations are supported.
 You also need to have JB2A Patreon animation collection to use the module.
+Check the [Wiki](https://github.com/ZotyDev/objects-interactions-fx) to see all the avaliable tags.

 ![add_tags](images/add_tags.gif)

-#### These are the currently supported tags:
-- Melee
-  -  club
-  -  dagger
-  -  falchion
-  -  glaive
-  -  greataxe
-  -  greatclub
-  -  greatsword
-  -  halberd
-  -  hammer
-  -  javelin
-  -  kunai
-  -  handaxe
-  -  mace
-  -  maul (has a powerful impact)
-  -  quarterstaff
-  -  rapier
-  -  scimitar
-  -  shortsword
-  -  spear
-  -  sword
-  -  warhammer
-  -  wrench
-- Ranged
-  - shortbow
-  - longbow
-  - handcrossbow
-  - lightcrossbow
-  - heavycrossbow

 ## Planned
 - User defined tags and animations